ekzhang/nysrg-notes/2025/11-large-data-formats.md

         - Nvidia's interested in helping data scientists run their Pandas/Polars code faster, unedited.
 Just plug in the Nvidia GPU and see things accelerate.
         - So cuDF is an implementation of that, it may not be the fastest way to run operations (versus JAX/PyTorch), but it will have good drop-in support for most things and fits into the data science workflow.
 RAPIDS is the general project including scikit-learn compatibility.
         - Note that the operations may fall back to CPU for unsupported wrappers.
 So it seems like the data buffers still live on CPU, and you're going to be limited by CPU<->GPU link bandwidth (NVLink 50 GB/s, PCIe 32 GB/s).
-            - Still a ton, and it's going to accelerate even elementwise ops!
+            - Still a ton, and it's going to accelerate even element-wise ops!
             - Unless you have a ton of cores and set up NUMA properly.
 Remember that most things are compute-bound on CPU, that's why SIMD vector ops exist.
         - For neural networks though, obviously cuDF isn't the right tool.
 It's probably not going to take advantage of tensor cores mostly (except where cuBLAS might be used as a subroutine for various ops).
         - A dataframe library backed by CUDA cores, standard parallel programming model.